CO2 Emissions Reduction

 Global issues such as global warming and climate change are intensifying, seriously impacting people’s lives and business activities.
 As a food ingredient manufacturer, the Fuji Oil Group uses energy and emits CO2 in all value chain processes, including our factory operations as well as the procurement and transportation of raw materials.

 As a corporate citizen, the Fuji Oil Group seeks not only to create economic value but also to be mindful of the global environment at every stage in our value chain.
 The Paris Agreement, an international framework that aims to “[hold] the increase in global average temperature to well below 2ºC above pre-industrial levels and [pursue] efforts to limit the temperature increase to 1.5ºC above pre-industrial levels,” requires countries to set targets for reducing greenhouse gas emissions and to “achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century.”
-In 2021, the Japanese Government decided to aim to achieve at least a 46% reduction (base year: FY2013) in greenhouse gas emissions by FY2030 as a medium-term target, with strong efforts to achieve a 50% reduction.
-Against this backdrop, the Fuji Oil Group, based on our Basic Policy of Environmental Integrity,*1 has committed to CO2 emissions reduction with the announcement of Environmental Vision 2030 in 2018.*2 By 2030, we aim to reduce Scope 1 and 2 emissions by 40% and Scope 3 (Category 1) emissions by 18% compared to the baseline year of 2016.
-These targets were approved by the Science Based Targets initiative (SBTi) in May 2020.*3 We aim to advance CO2 emissions reduction and achieve these targets through continued efforts to conserve energy, install energy-efficient equipment, and use renewable energy at production sites.
-To strengthen management of these efforts, in FY2020 we created an energy management department in Japan that is directly overseen by the Group president.
+Against this backdrop and based on our Basic Policy of Environmental Integrity, the Fuji Oil Group has committed to CO2 emissions reduction across the Group with the announcement of Environmental Vision 2030.*1 By 2030, we aim to reduce Scope 1 and 2 emissions by 40% and Scope 3 (Category 1) emissions by 18% compared to the base year of 2016.
+These targets were approved by the Science Based Targets initiative (SBTi) in May 2020.*2 We aim to advance CO2 emissions reduction and achieve these targets through continued efforts to conserve energy, install energy-efficient equipment, and use renewable energy at production sites.

-*2 Follow the link below to learn more about the Environmental Vision 2030.
+*1 Follow the link below to learn more about Environmental Vision 2030.

-- *3 Organizations set science-based targets to reduce their greenhouse gas emissions over a five to 15-year horizon.
+- *2 Organizations set science-based targets to reduce their greenhouse gas emissions over a 5 to 15 year horizon.
 Targets are considered “science-based” if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement.

 *2 Follow the link below to learn more about material ESG issues.